IBM/example-health-analytics/web/README.md

 ## Allergy

 The allergy statistics are looked at from a city level.
-The statisitcs focus on total alelrgies for a city, types of allergies (food, outdoor, other), and specific allergies (developed and outgrown).
+The statisitcs focus on specific allergies (developed and outgrown).

 __Data Structure__